-The City's accessibility commitment is a statement that shares our view and promise to the community regarding accessibility and inclusion for people with disability.
+The City's accessibility commitment is a statement that shares our view and promise to the community regarding accessibility and inclusion for people with disabilities.

-- The City of Victoria is committed to identifying, preventing and removing barriers across its services, programs and infrastructure, in order to benefit the community in a way that respects the dignity and independence of people with disabilities. - The City of Victoria values the contributions from all citizens and believes that diversity strengthens the community.
-The City recognizes the essential knowledge and perspectives of people with lived experience and commits to making sure those voices are part of community planning and decisions. - The City of Victoria will ensure that staff and council are aware of their roles in influencing accessibility for people with disabilities and accept their responsibility to support positive City community attitudes.
+The City of Victoria is committed to identifying, preventing, and removing barriers across its services, programs, and infrastructure, in order to benefit the community in a way that respects the dignity and independence of people with disabilities.

+The City of Victoria values the contributions from all people and believes that diversity strengthens the community.
+We recognize the essential knowledge and perspectives of people with lived experience of disability and commit to making sure those voices are part of community planning and decisions.

+The City of Victoria will ensure that staff and council are aware of their roles in influencing accessibility for people with disabilities and accept their responsibility to support positive community attitudes.

-The commitment stated above is reinforced with our corporate Accessibility Policy, which is a part of our broader Accessibility Program.
+The commitment stated above is reinforced with the council accessibility policy, which is a part of our broader accessibility program.